stakeup-protocol/stakeup-contracts/certora/REPORT.md

 * Rewards
 * Staking
 * Vesting
-* Stakeup token
+* StakeUp token
 * RedemptionNFT

 The Certora Prover proved the implementation of the contracts is correct with respect to the formal rules written by us, researchers [@alexzoid_eth](https://twitter.com/alexzoid_eth) and [@neumoXX](https://twitter.com/neumoXX).
 During the verification process, the Certora Prover discovered bugs in the code listed in the sections below.

-The following sections formally define high level specifications of Blueberry's Stakeup smart contracts.
+The following sections formally define high level specifications of Blueberry's StakeUp smart contracts.
 All the rules are available in a private github: https://github.com/alexzoid-eth/Blueberryfi-StakeUp-FV/tree/main/certora.

 ## Disclaimer
 The Certora Prover takes as input a contract and a specification and formally proves that the contract satisfies the specification in all scenarios.
 More importantly, the guarantees of the Certora Prover are scoped to the provided specification, and the Certora Prover does not check any cases not covered by the specification.